 In addition to these helpful resources, our award-winning monitoring service can help take some of the guesswork out of wondering how to stop cyberbullying if your kid is struggling with it.
 With text and email alerts from Bark, you find out what’s going on and help your kid figure out what to do next.

-Bark monitors texts, email, chat, YouTube, and 24+ social media platforms for signs of not only cyberbullying, but also threats like suicidal ideation, sexual predators, depression, and more.
-Sign up today for a free, one-week trial.
+Bark monitors texts, email, chat, YouTube, and 24+ social media platforms for signs of not only cyberbullying, but also threats like suicidal ideation, sexual predators, depression, and more. for a free, one-week trial.

+What does it mean to groom someone?
 Grooming is the process by which someone befriends and gains the trust of a child (and sometimes the child’s friends and family) in order to take advantage of the child for sexual purposes.
+Grooming has typically been done in person before the digital age.
+Today, online grooming has become the main method that sexual predators seek minors.

 To accomplish this, predators are masters at manipulation, often appearing kind and helpful.
 However, there are grooming signs you should be aware of, including the six stages of grooming.
 These red flags could mean a child is experiencing grooming by an online sexual predator.